Webinar: Thursday, April 26, 2018 at 2:00pm

 There is no safety for survivors without economic security.
 Economic and physical safety go hand-in-hand, and effective individual advocacy requires organizational support, cross-sector partnerships, and an eye for systems change.
 The purpose of this webinar is to prepare advocates, attorneys, and programs to engage in multilevel, survivor centered economic advocacy.
 It will also lay the groundwork for attendees to engage in an upcoming series of Consumer Rights Training Toolkits, a webinar series that is part of CSAJ’s Consumer Rights for Survivors of Domestic & Sexual Violence Initiative.

-Faculty will engage webinar attendees in discussion and a case study in order to:
+Faculty engaged webinar attendees in discussion and a case study.
+Learning objectives include:

 Familiarize attendees with the Guidebook on Consumer & Economic Civil Legal Advocacy for Survivors as a tool for survivor centered economic advocacy